 God’s waters of love and support are still flowing powerfully even when He only displays a small portion of them.

 I will continue to be surrounded by mountains of difficulties in this life, but God’s waterfalls will continue to pour over me through them.
 So let me notice the quiet presence of the small ones, relish the power of the magnificent ones, and appreciate the miracle of them all.

 Prayer: O Lord, I want You to answer my prayer requests in spectacular, powerful ways, but You don’t always choose to do that.
 Help me trust in Your presence and power even when I don’t see any answers, knowing that Your source of life-giving water will never fail.
 Amen.

 About the author:

-Bronlynn Spindler lives in VA and is blessed to have the support and encouragement of a wonderful husband and three grown daughters.
+Bronlynn Spindler lives in North Carolina and is blessed to have the support and encouragement of a wonderful husband and three grown daughters, one wonderful son-in-law, and two more coming into the family this fall.
 God’s grace and strength have brought her through thyroid cancer and continue to sustain her through ongoing back pain, depression, headaches, multiple sensitivities, eye pain, and fibromyalgia.
 You may view her blog of devotionals at http://www.aplaceofsprings57.blogspot.com.

 When God seems to answer your prayer requests in trickles rather than torrents, how do you respond?